xoraes/kinesis-client/README.md

 # kinesis-client
-    - this program uses aws kinesis stream api to publish and consume kinesis data.
+- This program uses aws kinesis stream api to publish and consume kinesis data.
 It can be used to test kinesis real time stream data moving in your kinesis pipelines.

 ### New to GoLang ?
     $ brew install go